Billy Mays: Death

 The medical examiner concluded that "cocaine use caused or contributed to the development of his heart disease, and thereby contributed to his death," the office said in a press release.
 The office said Mays last used cocaine in the few days before his death but was not under the influence of the drug when he died.
-Hillsborough County spokeswoman Lori Hudson said that nothing in the toxicology report indicated the frequency of Mays' cocaine use.
+Hillsborough County spokeswoman Lori Hudson said that nothing in the toxicology report indicated the frequency of Mays's cocaine use.
 Cocaine can raise the arterial blood pressure, directly cause hypertrophy of the left ventricle, and accelerate the formation of atherosclerosis in the coronary arteries, the release said.
-However, in October 2009, the results of a second medical examination, commissioned by Mays' family, concluded that cocaine was not a "significant contributing factor" to his death.
+However, in October 2009, the results of a second medical examination, commissioned by Mays's family, concluded that cocaine was not a "significant contributing factor" to his death.

 According to subsequent news reports, the toxicology tests also showed levels of painkillers hydrocodone, oxycodone, and tramadol, as well as anti-anxiety drugs alprazolam and diazepam.
 Mays suffered from hip problems and was scheduled to have had hip replacement surgery on June 29, a day after he was found dead.

-Mays' funeral was held on July 3, 2009, in his hometown of McKees Rocks, Pennsylvania.
+Mays's funeral was held on July 3, 2009, in his hometown of McKees Rocks, Pennsylvania.
 The pallbearers wore blue shirts and khaki pants at the funeral, much like Mays wore when he advertised his products.
 He is buried in Mount Calvary Cemetery.

 In the immediate aftermath of his death, many companies pulled ads featuring Mays from the air.
 By mid-July, with his family's consent, some ads were put back into rotation, alongside newer ones that Mays had filmed prior to his death.

 In popular culture

 His catchphrase and infomercials made Billy Mays a notable icon in popular culture, with many shows, YouTube videos, and films lampooning him.
-In the South Park episode "Dead Celebrities", Mays' ghost appears repeatedly to Ike Broflovski, trying to sell him products from the afterlife with his catchphrase "Hi, Billy Mays here with the...".
-Mays' son, Billy III, a self-proclaimed South Park fan, said he loved "Dead Celebrities", and found its portrayal of his father to be both tasteful and respectful.
+In the South Park episode "Dead Celebrities", Mays's ghost appears repeatedly to Ike Broflovski, trying to sell him products from the afterlife with his catchphrase "Hi, Billy Mays here with the...".
+Mays's son, Billy III, a self-proclaimed South Park fan, said he loved the episode and found its portrayal of his father to be both tasteful and respectful.

 He was portrayed by comedian Colin J. Sweeney in the season 1 episode of Epic Rap Battles of History, "Billy Mays vs. Ben Franklin".
-In the middle of the battle, Mays dies and has his second verse covered by a fellow infomercial pitchman, Vince Offer, portrayed by Peter Shukoff.
+In the middle of the battle, Mays dies and has his second verse covered by a fellow infomercial pitchman, Vince Offer, portrayed by ERB co-creator Nice Peter.